pillingworthz/wildfennmusic/content/homepage/latest-news.md

 header_menu: true
 ---

-Check out the live recording session of latest single on YouTube.
+Check out the live session of our latest single **Wild Hearts** on YouTube.
+We filmed this in Plymbridge Woods (surrounded by lots of wild garlic!).
+Thank you to Louis Goldman for the videography.

 {{< youtube SGHHvbJOdsM >}}